 – Culture: Persian literature, literature in the regional languages of North India, literature in the languages of South India, Sultanate architecture and new structural forms, painting, an evolution of a composite culture

-– Economy: Agricultural production, a rise of the urban economy and non-agricultural production, trade, and commerce
+– Economy: Agricultural production, a rise of the urban economy and non-agricultural production, trade, and commerce - The Fifteenth and Early Sixteenth Century – Political Developments and Economy:

 – Rise of Provincial Dynasties: Bengal, Kashmir (Zainul Abedin), Gujarat, Malwa, Bahmanids